<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to remove LCD screen and inverter board from HP Pavilion dv7 notebook</title>
+Comments on: How to remove screen from HP Pavilion dv7 </title>

-<atom:link href="http://www.insidemylaptop.com/remove-lcd-screen-inverter-board-hp-pavilion-dv7-notebook/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/remove-lcd-screen-inverter-board-hp-pavilion-dv7-notebook/feed/" rel="self" type="application/rss+xml" />

 <item>

-<guid isPermaLink="false">http://www.insidemylaptop.com/?p=866#comment-503807</guid>
+<guid isPermaLink="false">http://www.insidemylaptop.com/?p=866#comment-2326309</guid>

 ]]></content:encoded>